 - By default, a log file can only be collected by one log topic.
 If you want to have multiple collection configurations for the same file, please add a soft link to the source file and add it to another collection configuration.

-Select the target machine group from the machine group list and associate it with the current log topic.
-Please note that the associated machine group must be in the same region as the log topic.
+Select the target server group from the server group list and associate it with the current log topic.
+Please note that the associated server group must be in the same region as the log topic.
 For detailed directions, please see Machine Group Management.